cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Before undertaking any sacrifice we implicitly or explicitly crunch some numbers to decide whether such a sacrifice is worth making.
 We hope that when doing this, we are aware of all the relevant facts, and have sound judgement to digest these facts and turn them into action.
-More specifically, we say that any individual or collective action stems from a decision that we make given a set of facts and values.
+More specifically, we say that any individual or collective action stems from a decision that we make given a set of _facts_ and _values_.
 It is important to note that there are two distinct categories involved here.
 Values are not facts and facts are not values.
 Facts are beliefs about the current state of the world (e.g. it is raining outside, implementing policy X will reduce crime by Y).